litestar-org/litestar/docs/usage/databases/sqlalchemy/plugins/sqlalchemy_plugin.rst

 SQLAlchemy Plugin
 -----------------

-The :class:`SQLAlchemyPlugin <litestar.plugins.sqlalchemy.SQLAlchemyPlugin>` provides complete support for working with `SQLAlchemy <https://www.sqlalchemy.org/>`_ in Litestar applications.
+The :class:`SQLAlchemyPlugin <advanced_alchemy.extensions.litestar.SQLAlchemyPlugin>` provides complete support for working with `SQLAlchemy <https://www.sqlalchemy.org/>`_ in Litestar applications.

 .. note::

     This plugin is only compatible with SQLAlchemy 2.0+.

-The :class:`SQLAlchemyPlugin <litestar.plugins.sqlalchemy.SQLAlchemyPlugin>` combines the functionality of :class:`SQLAlchemyInitPlugin <litestar.plugins.sqlalchemy.SQLAlchemyInitPlugin>` and
+The :class:`SQLAlchemyPlugin <advanced_alchemy.extensions.litestar.SQLAlchemyPlugin>` combines the functionality of :class:`SQLAlchemyInitPlugin <advanced_alchemy.extensions.litestar.SQLAlchemyInitPlugin>` and
-:class:`SQLAlchemySerializationPlugin <litestar.plugins.sqlalchemy.SQLAlchemySerializationPlugin>`, each of
+:class:`SQLAlchemySerializationPlugin <advanced_alchemy.extensions.litestar.SQLAlchemySerializationPlugin>`, each of
 which are examined in detail in the following sections.
-As such, this section describes a complete example of using the :class:`SQLAlchemyPlugin <litestar.plugins.sqlalchemy.SQLAlchemyPlugin>` with a Litestar application and a SQLite database.
+As such, this section describes a complete example of using the :class:`SQLAlchemyPlugin <advanced_alchemy.extensions.litestar.SQLAlchemyPlugin>` with a Litestar application and a SQLite database.

 Or, skip ahead to :doc:`/usage/databases/sqlalchemy/plugins/sqlalchemy_init_plugin` or